 The important things to know about smoke curtain installation is understanding where the install occurs within the entire building process.

 While timing may vary slightly depending on the type of smoke curtain being used, installation usually occurs when approximately 75-80% of the project is complete.
 More specifically, things like the elevator, framing, drywall and electrical work should be complete or near completion before smoke curtain installation begins.

-Experienced installers like those at SG Specialties will have a solid understanding of sequencing, scheduling and the lead times they will need to quickly and successfully install a smoke curtain.
+Experienced installers like those at SG Solutions will have a solid understanding of sequencing, scheduling and the lead times they will need to quickly and successfully install a smoke curtain.
 These installers also understand the dynamics of work areas and the amount of space required for installation.